To what extent do countries have the responsibility (humanitarian and/or legal) to take in and/or aid refugees?

 - I can describe how Canadian treaties are complex agreements between Indigenous people and the Canadian Government.

-- I can critically analyze whether the terms in a treaty were beneficial to
+- I can critically analyze whether the terms in a treaty were beneficial to both parties.

 - I can apply my learning to work towards reconciliation with Canada's Indigenous population.